 Mr. Walford’s essay also touches briefly on the question of doctrinal development (my article Part II: The Development of Mr. Walford’s Errors addresses the arguments he makes in his book).
 In his essay his comments are brief, stating in part of Pope Francis’ development of doctrine in Amoris Laetitia: “There is no doubt that this is an area that theologians need to explore more as a way of helping the laity appreciate how doctrines can mature through time, and why the magisterium is right to refine them, as a way of getting closer to how Jesus desires the Church to understand them.
 This is a process which mmust continue in the life of the Church until the Lord returns.”
 This is, of course, an understatement.
 The faithful have been waiting for a clear answer from this Pope regarding a good many things, including the Dubia, but somewhat like Pope Honorius before him–he is silent.
 It is difficult – really impossible – to see how a doctrine that taught “never X” can develop into “sometimes X” and still remain true or in any sense be faithful to the idea of doctrinal development as found in St. Vincent of Lerins.
 A developed doctrine cannot contradict what came before it.
 However, developing “never X” into “sometimes X” or “X in certain cases” is a contradiction.
 Yet, this is what we have with regard to Familiaris Consortio 84 which teaches no communion for individuals in a objective situation of adultery, and Amoris Laetitia which says–by the common interpretation–it is possible in “certain cases” (AL n.
 351 (305)).

 Mr. Walford perhaps realizes all the weaknesses of his argument in his heart of hearts.
 Or, so I would like to believe, because that would explain why in his essay, book and other writings he relies primarily on the doctrine of papal infallibility to declare victory in the debate over Amoris Laetitia, drop the microphone and walk away.
 However, as I argue in Part III of my rebuttal to Mr. Walford book “The Pope, The Family and Divorce” (see Part III: Mr. Walford and the Magisterium), Mr. Walford’s view seems to be everything a Pope says is infallible–or very nearly so, neglecting that even Pope Benedict XVI had said “The Pope is not an oracle; he is infallible in very rare situations, as we know” (see Zenit News).
-Thus, given the exaggerated position on papal infallibility that Mr. Walford apparently holds, it it understandable he is led to defend anything that Pope Francis has written or said–even to include, at least on one occasion, an answer to a reporter’s question on airplane).
+Thus, given the exaggerated position on papal infallibility that Mr. Walford apparently holds, it is understandable he is led to defend anything that Pope Francis has written or said–even to include, at least on one occasion, an answer to a reporter’s question on airplane.

-Like Mr. Walford, I am a believer in papal infallibility–and it is precisely this belief that led me in my only little way on this wee, humble blog to comment on Amoris Laetitia and the events of our time (See About); and the difficulties certain interpretations of Amoris Laetitia pose.
+Like Mr. Walford, I am a believer in papal infallibility–and it is precisely this belief that led me in my own little way on this wee, humble blog to comment on Amoris Laetitia and the events of our time (See About); and the difficulties certain interpretations of Amoris Laetitia pose.
 But, it must be said that the interpretation Mr. Walford asserts clearly has support at the highest levels of the Church, as is seen in the backing he received from several cardinals in writing his book (see intro to The Errors of Mr. Walford’s ‘Pope Francis, The Family and Divorce’) and the clear papal endorsement of it through the publication of his essay in the L’Osservatore Romano.
 However, I am not swayed.
 Mr. Walford’s repeated recourse to papal authority and infallibility to save Pope Francis from suspicion or shadow of error has only served to cast that shadow onto prior popes, Church councils, and a constant and universal practice of the Church.
 If Mr. Walford is correct, it seems to me Catholics would have to conclude a number of things, including (the following list is an illustrative one of the problem, but by no means comprehensive) [emphasis added]:

 (1) That a “constant and universal practice of the Church” (cf Familiaris Consortio 84, Canon 915) denied Sacramental absolution and Holy Communion–and therefore the graces obtainable therefrom–to countless numbers of Catholics throughout the nearly two thousand year history of the Church, and did so unnecessarily in at least certain cases.